OneiricArts/CustomizeNewTab/README.md

 Rough outline of plan (~~striked through~~ means completed):

-1. ~~Step 1: Building a prototype to answer:~~
+1. ~~Building a prototype to answer:~~
    - ~~Is it technically possible for me to build a sports-centric new tab page with live scores, box scores, etc?
 Do I find it useful?
 Do other people find it useful?
 Yes Yes Yes~~
 2. ~~Build a functioning protype with functionality and performance that is signifincantly better than other alternatives.~~
    - ~~Context aware highlighting to provide real time info. that leads to me being able to catch good moments of games~~
    - ~~Build system that results in a optimized final build of the extension & fast start-up time~~
-3. A code base that a new dev could pick up very easily
+3. Clean code base so that a new dev could pick it up very easily (track with [project](https://github.com/OneiricArts/CustomizeNewTab/projects/1)/milestone)
-   - async/promises to eliminate callback hell and make logic more readable (including promisified wrappers around Chrome APIs)
+   - async/promises to eliminate callback hell and make logic more readable (~~including promisified wrappers around Chrome APIs~~)
    - restructure objects that are too strongly tied in the current OO design, remphasize truely shared features (now that I have a good knowledge of the APIs and how I want widgets to behave)
    - Comprehensive automated tests
    - ~~Metrics to monitor performance, error rates, and telemetry data~~
    - Firefox port, will also ensure cross platform code
 4. Start adding more functionality again
-   - Beautiful backgrounds that don't degregade performance (start leveraging background pages)
+   - Beautiful backgrounds that don't degregade performance (start leveraging background scripts)
    - Bookmark Bar widget to reach feature parity with Chrome's default new tab page
+   - Today's events from Google Calendar
+   - Progressive Web App for mobile (PWAs in Android continue to get better)

 ### More info in Wiki

-Information on building (uses gulp.js) and other general info (bugs, future plans, etc.) [in project wiki](https://github.com/OneiricArts/CustomizeNewTab/wiki/).
+Information on building (uses gulp.js) and other general info (permissions, future plans, etc.) [in project wiki](https://github.com/OneiricArts/CustomizeNewTab/wiki/).

 ### Acknowledgements